-Network eligible service means the eligible service for services or supplies that are provided by a network provider, or a service that has been authorized at a network facility.
-Network eligible service includes benefits for emergency services even if provided by a non-network provider.
+Network Eligible Service means the Eligible Services or supplies that are provided by a Network Provider, or a service that has been authorized at a Network facility.
+Network Eligible Service includes benefits for Emergency Services even if provided by a Non-Network Provider.

-Network provider means a physician, medical practitioner or provider who contracts with us or our contractor or subcontractor and has agreed to provide health care services to our members with an expectation of receiving payment, other than copayment or deductible, directly or indirectly, from us.
-These providers will be identified in the most current list for the network.
+Network Provider means a Medical Practitioner who contracts with us or our contractor or subcontractor and has agreed to provide health care services to our Members with an expectation of receiving payment, other than Copayment or Deductible, directly or indirectly, from us.
+These Providers will be identified in the most current list for the Network.